PranavGrandhi/GPU_Accelerated_Vector_Indexing/README.md

 The program will display the title and content of the Wikipedia article that best matches the query "What is learning rate in gradient descent?".
 ![Screenshot 2024-11-18 201002](https://github.com/user-attachments/assets/4be1e7a9-3e6e-4e65-9e68-0c65c89a770b)

+## Analysis
+We can use the run_multiple_configs.sh file to run certain configurations multiple times and output the average running CPU/GPU time.
+Read the .sh file for more details

 For more details, refer to the source code and comments within each script.